skip to main content

 Propaganda

-Translation (below) of Arabic writing on reverse side of propaganda money dropped by the Germans over Egypt October 1942.
+Translation (below) of Arabic writing on reverse side of propaganda note dropped by the Germans over Egypt October 1942.
 There are four versions.

 Advertising / Promotional Notes